 • Connects to other E-ZPass routes in the U.S.

 During peak weekday hours, E-ZPass Minnesota is free for buses, motorcycles, and vehicles with two or more people including children and infants (HOV 2+).
 Solo motorists choose to use the lanes for a fee that varies between .25¢ and $8.00 depending on number of vehicles and speeds in the lane.
-The average fee in 2022 was $0.85.
+The average fee in 2023 was $1.06 per trip.
 The lanes are free and can be used by all motorists before and after peak travel times.

 E-ZPass use

 E-ZPass moves more people.
-A single E-ZPass lane moves twice as many people as a regular lane during peak commuting times—in fact, 80% of the people using E-ZPass are riding on buses or carpooling.
+A single E-ZPass lane moves twice as many people as a regular lane during peak commuting times—in fact, 80% of the people using E-ZPass are carpooling or riding on buses.

 The following charts show the percentages of vehicles and people moved on the E-ZPass system from 6-10 a.m. and 3-7 p.m.